Integrate Secret management services with Aerospike on Kubernetes

 Add volume mount configuration in the AKO CR to mount the secret created previously.

-The following example shows a Secret Agent configuration in Aerospike Database to set up the communication between the server and agent.
+The following example shows how to configure Secret Agent in Aerospike Database so the server can communicate with the agent.

 aerospikeConfig: service: feature-key-file: secrets:TestingSecret:FeatureKey secrets-address-port: 127.0.0.1 3005